-Requires a registered person to inform the relevant council of any changes in the person's name or address or if the person ceases to carry on a tobacco business.
-The council must be informed within 3 months of the date of the change.
+Requires a registered person to inform the registration authority of any changes in the person's name or address or if the person ceases to carry on a tobacco business.
+The registration authority must be informed within 28 days of the date of the change.